Info

 Artist statement:

-Soft shapes and bold colours interplay to create intoxicating compositions that on the surface display a visual freedom and aesthetic joy but belie fraught conflicting feelings beneath the surface.
-Vivid expressions, of abstracted cartoon forms, are utilised as key components of the compositions; amorphous masses are stacked, piled, squashed and delicately balanced, often moments away from potential collapse.
+Soft friendly shapes and bold colours interplay to create compositions that display an aesthetic joy but belie conflicting emotions beneath the surface.
+Vivid expressions of abstracted cartoon forms are utilised as key components of the compositions; the amorphous genderless masses are stacked, piled, squashed and delicately balanced, often moments away from potential collapse or complete evaporation.

-The paintings hold through a balance of contrasts, emotional ups and downs paired against crude, brutal marks and sensitive, forgiving forms.
-They are at once tough and soft, friendly and scary, happy and sad.
-Their cubistic personalities, with various sides shared on a single plain, relate directly to a generational mental health crisis, exasperated by climate anxiety, the pandemic, the narrowing of political choice and financial insecurity.
-And yet, there is always an elastic resilience, a wry smile, joy in the process and chance of hope.
+The paintings are often in conflict with themselves; at once tough and soft, friendly and scary, happy and sad.
+The characters in the works have cubistic personalities, with their various emotional states shared on a single plain.
+These relate to a generational mental health crisis, exasperated by climate anxiety, the pandemic, the narrowing of political choice and financial insecurity.

 Selected Exhibitions: